 In my opinion, if you are not sure whether being a virtual assistant is something that you want to do long term, then you should consider setting up as a sole trader initially.
 You can change the structure at any time.

-You can register for GST at any stage but once your income exceeds $75,000 per annum you are required to register for GST.
+You can register for GST at any stage.
+Once your income exceeds $75,000 per year, you are required to register for GST.
 This is a personal choice.
 However, you should be aware of the extra admin and lodgment requirements.
 This often motivates virtual assistants to wait to register for GST until they reach the threshold.

 Some virtual assistants either already have an ABN or their partner has an ABN and will start operating under the existing ABN rather than apply for a new one.
 Before you do this just check that the ABN is still current as you may have to reinstate it.
 Also if you want to operate under your partner’s ABN check with their accountant first to make sure you understand if there are any issues with this approach.

-This government website has been developed to help you manage and research business registrations.
-You can look up business names to ensure that yours has not been already registered and complete the online registration process to register for your ABN.
-(Some new virtual assistants have advised that they have experienced a glitch in the online form if you put a date in the future for starting your business, they report that it is better to apply when you have already started operating).
+Use this government website to help you manage and research business registrations and names.
+Just complete the online registration process to register for your ABN.
+(Some new virtual assistants have advised that they have experienced a glitch in the online form.
+If you put a date in the future for starting your business, they report that it is better to apply when you have already started operating).

 I have put this simple checklist together to help you set up and meet and your legal requirements.
 If you find it useful, I would love you to share it on social media as a thank you 🙂